wix-incubator/react-native-interactable/README.md

 Optional, an object controlling the dragging behavior of the view.
 Contains following properties:

 * `tension` - If given, drag will be done via a spring.
 This defines the tension of the spring.
+If not given, drag will be done using a pinned anchor point.
 * `damping` - Amount of damping on the spring used for dragging.
 Optional.
 * `toss` - Time in seconds the view is allowed to be tossed before snapping to a point.
 Default is `0.1`.